Quantum Network Discrimination: Preliminaries

 \subsection{Setup}

 Throughout, quantum systems are denoted by capital letters $A$, $B$, etc. and have finite dimensions $|A|$, $|B|$, etc., respectively.
 Linear operators acting on system $A$ are denoted by $L_A\in\cL(A)$ and positive semi-definite operators by $P_A\in\cP(A)$.
 Quantum states of system $A$ are denoted by $\rho_A\in\cS(A)$ and pure quantum states by $\Psi_A\in\cV(A)$.
 Quantum channels are completely positive and trace-preserving maps from $\cL(A)$ to $\cL(B)$ and denoted by $\cN_{A\to B}\in\cQ(A\to B)$.
-The Choi state of a quantum channel $\cN_{A\to B}$ is a standard concept in quantum information and is defined as $\cN_{A\to B}( \Phi_{RA})$.
+The Choi state of a quantum channel $\cN_{A\to B}$ is a standard concept in quantum information and is defined as $\cN_{A\to B}( \Phi_{RA})$, where $\Phi_{RA}$ is the maximally entangled state.
 Classical systems are denoted by $X$, $Y$, and $Z$ and have finite dimensions $|X|$, $|Y|$, and $|Z|$, respectively.
-We will often drop the indices when denoting quantum states or channels whenever we deem them clear from context.
+We will drop the indices when denoting quantum states or channels whenever we deem them clear from context.
 For $p\geq1$ the Schatten norms are defined for $L_A\in\cL(A)$ as